KripKrop72724/Pagasys/README.md

   enrollment with Amazon Rekognition, and raw punch ingestion with geofence and scope validation.
 Raw events are stored for later summarization by the policy layer.
+* **Late comers reporting** – Generate PDF summaries of late arrivals via API or the admin interface.
+See [docs/attendance_reports.md](docs/attendance_reports.md) for usage and query parameters.

 ### Roster scheduling